Genusbiz/docs/users/analyze-report-and-discover/analysis/designer/index.md

 All the Analyses a user has access to can be opened from the Discorver Task Pane.
 In the Tasks section, click Open.
 In the list of Analyses, Reports, and Data Extracts, locate the Analysis, select it, and click OK.

 ###Open a Form
-A Form can be opened from an Analysis by using the Open a Form command in Actions.
+A desktop client form can be opened from an Analysis by using the Open a Form command in Actions.
 Mapping provides the filtering of data from the Analysis to the form.

 To enable a Form to be opened from an Analysis, open the Form in Genus Studio and access the General Settings to check the option **Enabled for user defined actions**.